grantcarthew/node-scalable-blob-store/README.md

 ### Write

-With the release of v4 of `scalable-blob-store`, the performance has dropped significantly.
-This is due to the use of the new experimental [fs promises](https://nodejs.org/en/blog/release/v10.0.0/) API released in v10.0.0 of Node.js.
+With the release of v4 of `scalable-blob-store`, the write performance has dropped significantly.
+See the [Warning](#warning) topic above for more detial.

-I would suggest [v3.0.9](https://github.com/grantcarthew/node-scalable-blob-store/releases/tag/v3.0.9) of `scalable-blob-store` could be a better option for a production system at this time.

 ### Read